 Well, to put it bluntly, get away from the processed CRAP out there.
 And don’t be fooled, just because the label says its healthy, if its processed, its processed.
 Drastically eliminate added sugars, eat whole foods, preferably organic, and if you think you have a sensitivity to gluten or any other grains then do the work it takes to pinpoint what is making you sick and GET RID OF IT.
 Is elimination of certain foods from your diet a challenge and potentially upsetting because you may have to do away with some of your favorite foods?
 Absolutely, but you must make the choice – eat anything you want and be ill, or eat what your body needs and be strong, healthy and gorgeous.

-Realize That What Works for The Goose May Not Work for The Gander
+Realize That What Works for One Person May Not Work For Someone Else

 Everyone’s body is different, and each individual needs to discover what works best for their bodies.
 There are “bad things” in foods everywhere we turn: gliadin and glutenin in wheat, avenin in oats, albumin in eggs.
 Green vegetables are full of oxalates, and cruciferous vegetables contain a lot of goitrogens that can affect your thyroid.
 Peaches, plums, apples and other stone fruits contain cyanide.
 Eating too much liver can cause heavy metal poisoning.
 Too much fish can lead to mercury poisoning.
 Many people are severely allergic to shell fish and nuts.
 Coconuts cause some major digestive issues in other people.
 Citrus fruits can weaken tooth enamel and bone.
 Dairy contains inflammatory whey and casein proteins, plus hard-to-digest lactose.
 Coffee and cocoa have some of the highest phytate levels of any foods.
 Red meat consumption has been linked to colon cancer and heart disease.
 Does this mean we just stop eating food?
 No, this means you must be aware, eat a balanced diet full of variety, and know your body.
 Some of these foods may not work for you, or maybe they all do.
 Learn to listen to your body, and treat allergies and autoimmune conditions seriously IF they apply to you instead of immediately jumping into the latest fad diet claiming that X, Y or Z will “kill you if you eat it”.